codepath/android_guides/Endless-Scrolling-with-AdapterViews-and-RecyclerView.md

 }
 ```

+One slight difference is that the `RecyclerView` layout manager includes the last visible item on the screen, so we can use this info to decide whether to fetch more data.

 Assuming we are using a `LinearLayoutManager`, we simply need to use the `addOnScrollListener()` method and pass in an instance of the `EndlessRecyclerViewScrollListener` with the layout manager: